Maximus of Turin

 Maximus of Turin (San Massimo; c.
 380 – c.
-423) is the first known Christian bishop of Turin.
+465) was a Roman Christian prelate known as the first Bishop of Turin.
 He was a theological writer who "made a great contribution to the spread and consolidation of Christianity in Northern Italy".

 Life

 Maximus is believed to have been a native of Rhaetia (modern-day Northern Italy).
 He was a disciple of Ambrose of Milan and Eusebius of Vercelli.
 Gennadius of Massilia described Maximus as a profound student of scripture and a learned preacher.
 Maximus mentions in a sermon that in 397 he witnessed, at Anaunia in the Rhaetian Alps, the martyrdom of Sisinnius, Martyrius, and Alexander, three missionary bishops, whom Ambrose had sent to assist Vigilius at Trento.

 In 398 he was bishop of Turin, then a suffragan see of Milan.
 During his tenure, Turin was threatened with barbarian incursions; the city was filled with soldiers and refugees seeking safety behind its walls.
-He chided the landowners, who had fine houses in the city and estates in the country, for hiding their wealth away rather than using it relieve the suffering of those in need.
-He reprimanded those who would seek to profit from the unrest, and invited them instead to use their resources to redeem prisoners of war.
+He chided the landowners, who had fine houses in the city and estates in the country, for hiding their wealth away rather than using it to relieve the suffering of those in need.
+He reprimanded those who would seek to profit from the unrest and invited them instead to use their resources to redeem prisoners of war.
 Given the particular historical circumstances at that time, Bishop Maximus saw his role as guardian of the city.
 He "...governed his flock wisely and successfully in the troublous times of the Barbarian inroads into Italy".

-In 451 he was at the synod of Milan where the bishops of Northern Italy accepted the celebrated letter (epistola dogmatica) of Pope Leo I, setting forth the orthodox doctrine of the Incarnation.
-Among nineteen subscribers Maximus is the eighth, and since the order was determined by age, Maximus must then have been about seventy years old.
-In 465, he was at the Synod of Rome.
-Here the subscription of Maximus follows immediately after the pope's, showing he was the oldest of the forty-eight bishops present.
-His successor was St. Victor.
+According to Patrick Francis Moran, Maximus consecrated Saint Patrick as bishop on Patrick's return journey from Rome en route to Ireland.

 Veneration

 Feast day

-His name is in the Roman Martyrology on 25 June:"In Turin, Saint Maximus, the first bishop of this See, who with his fatherly word called crowds of pagans to the faith of Christ and guided them with heavenly doctrine to the prize of salvation."
+His name is in the Roman Martyrology on 25 June: "In Turin, Saint Maximus, the first bishop of this See, who with his fatherly word called crowds of pagans to the faith of Christ and guided them with heavenly doctrine to the prize of salvation."

 Patronage

-The city of Turin honors him as its patron saint.
+The city of Turin honours him as its patron saint.